Video Game / Daikaijuu Monogatari

 Birthday released a sequel called Daikaijuu Monogatari II

 for the Super Famicom

-in late 1996, which has more detailed graphics and a time system.
+in late 1996.
 In the following year, a Trading Card Game

 called Daikaijuu Monogatari: Miracle of the Zone

 was available.
 There are two Game Boy

 games featuring this TCG.
 A manga based on the "MOZ" series was also released.
 A Spin-Off